samvv/tsastgen/README.md

 If enabled, `tsastgen` will treat this node specially and inject/replace fully typed member fields with the name you provided.

-If `--with-parent-member` is not specified, _tsastgen_ will search for a field member named `parentNode` in the root node type.
+If `--with-parent-member` is not specified, this feature is not enabled and your member will be passed through without any modifications.

 ## Known Issues and Limitations